seed-labs/seed-emulator/examples/00-simple-peering.md

 as150 = base.createAutonomousSystem(150)
 ```

-Creating a new autonomous system is as simple as calling the `Base::createAutonomousSystem` function.
+Creating a new autonomous system is simple; just call the `Base::createAutonomousSystem` function.
 The call returns an `AutonomousSystem` class instance, and it can be used to further create hosts in the autonomous system.

 ### Step 3.2: create the host